williambertrand/job-queue/README.md

 ```
 This request will return json containing the following fields:

-success: was it succesful?
+success: true or false

 jobId: the id of the job that was just created.

-To retreive a job, submit a get request to /jobs/:id
+To retreive a job, submit a get request to `/jobs/:id`

 If the job is not complete, a message will be returned describing the job's status.
 If the job is complete, the html will be returned.

 So entering `http://localhost:3000/jobs/:id` in a browser will give the html page of the job's url.

-#### Test
+### Testing
 run the tester.sh script to submit a few jobs to the server, you can add urls to the urlArray in the bash script to submit even more jobs.

 ```